SFU-HiAccel/AutoNTT/README.md

 ## Contact

-If you have any questions or are interested in collaboration, please feel free to contact me at dilshan_kumarathunga@sfu.ca or disakugen@gmail.com.
+If you have any questions or are interested in collaboration, please feel free to contact me at _dilshan_kumarathunga [at] sfu [dot] ca_ or _disakugen [at] gmail [dot] com_.
+You can also feel free to file issues in the repository.